elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Added All instances option to OpenSearch dashboard
 - Add networkpolicy generator chart with common rules

+### Changed

+- Moved `.monitoring.rook` and `.rookCeph.enabled` keys under `rookCeph.monitoring` and `rookCeph.gatekeeperPsp`
+- The value for `networkPolicies.global.externalLoadBalancer` and `networkPolicies.global.ingressUsingHostNetwork` is now set by the init script, based on the `.global.ck8sCloudProvider` value

 ### Fixed

 - Fixed issue with compaction job on ephemeral volumes